<HOME

 I used to carry a full cutlery set—spoon, fork and knife—for civilized dining.
 But one time I found I had accidentally packed two forks and a knife, no spoon!
 Eating soup with a fork was annoying enough, and since then I've never packed anything but a single spoon.
 (And no, a spoon-fork-hybrid of various silly brand names does not appeal to me personally.
 Some people do like them, which is fine.)

 The microfiber towel (a Sea to Summit "Pocket Towel") is some 40×50 cm in size and weighs absolutely nothing and takes up no space at all.
 It's next to useless for drying myself off after a swim, but gets the job done—eventually.
 What it's really good for is drying other stuff.
 It does not absorb all that much water, but whatever it has absorbed can be squeezed and wrung out of it, leaving it almost completely dry.
 So it is effective for drying my hair, although it takes a few iterations of drying and wringing.
 And it's also very good at drying the insides of gumboots that have accidentally slurped water from a river!
 Wipe the insides, wring the towel, repeat.
 Your woolen socks will also be wet after such a disaster, and they cannot be wrung without destroying their shape—so just wrap them up in the towel, squeeze for a bit, then wring the towel, and repeat!
 Insides of the tent damp from condensation after a cold night?
 Wipe them off with the towel, and wring it outside the tent flap.
 Repeat.
 Did the towel get all icky somehow?
 Wash it and wring it dry.
-Ready to use without any waiting.
+Ready to use without any waiting!

 A Leatherman Wave or similar multi-tool weighs approximately a quarter of a kilogram.
 Needless to say, I've never carried one into the wild.
 As a knife it's just not as good as a real sheath knife, and in the wilderness I've never found myself needing the multitude of tools it contains.
 Ditto for a do-it-all Swiss Army Knife.
 Keep one handy when bicycling around the neighborhood, when readying a hybrid rocket for launch, or when installing a new TV antenna at your cottage, but save weight when hiking—leave the Leatherman at home.
 It's an urban tool.